tls-attestation/exported-attestation/draft-fossati-seat-expat.md

   1. the attestation binding value defined in {{binding}}, and
   2. the AIK public key.

-The signature MUST use the same signature algorithm that the peer used in the CertificateVerify message, ensuring that the attestation binding is tied to the exact cryptographic identity demonstrated during the exported-authenticator exchange.
+The signature MUST use the same signature algorithm used in the CertificateVerify message, ensuring that the attestation binding is tied to the exact cryptographic identity demonstrated during the exported-authenticator exchange.

 The TEE MUST compute this signature internally and MUST NOT accept externally supplied signatures for inclusion in Evidence.